yatyichung/ADM/README.md

   ![Capture](https://user-images.githubusercontent.com/78622789/174190796-1f12addc-635f-4992-80ff-c9af47d68f7b.PNG)

+<h2>✨ About </h2>
+Airport Database Management is a web application built using C# in the ASP.NET MVC framework along with the internal SQL server.
+A web application that allows unauthorized users (passengers) to view the flight schedule of the day departs from Toronto Pearson Airport and authorized users (employee/database adminstrator) to Create, Read, Updata, and Delete data from both the flight schedule as well as the passenger list.

 <h2>🏃 Run the project</h2>
    <li>Clone a repository > (enter repository location) https://github.com/yatyichung/ADM_n01492932.git</li>
   <li> Make sure there is an App_Data folder in the project (Right click solution > View in File Explorer)</li>